BrrunaRibeiro/Namaste/README.md

 ### Bugs you found and solved along the way
     *Google maps Iframe doesnt work.
 Output Error: "www.google.com refused to connect."

+    *Navigation links are not working in SignUp page